davidwalter0/k8s-git-repo/README.md

 This beta test is to assist management of a distributable git repo with kubernetes.

-This iteration doesn't have enable a persistant data store, but could be persisted by using a node label and pin the instance to that repo.
+This iteration hasn't enabled a persistant data store, but could be persisted by using a node label and pin the instance to a node.

 A future version will support a persistant store.